deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/mysql/sql-mysql-tools.md

 ## Orchestrator

-orchestratoris a MySQL high availability and replication management tool, runs as a service and provides command line access, HTTP API and Web interface.
+orchestrator is a MySQL high availability and replication management tool, runs as a service and provides command line access, HTTP API and Web interface.

 https://github.com/openark/orchestrator